ABOUT THE BRANCH ... and WHAT WE DO

 Oldhamers, doing research, are fortunate in having had the Butterworths, in the early 1800s, who kept records and wrote up our history; we have Rowbottom's Diary of the everyday trivia in life from 1787 to 1830; we have Giles Shaw's 'Local Notes & Gleanings' and we have archived local newspapers that go back to the early mid 1800s.
 All of these can be found at the Oldham Local Studies & Archives Library.
 A list of the newspapers (archived on film) can be found 'HERE' page.

 There are so many stories still to be written.
 Perhaps you feel that this is something that you would like to undertake ... if so, please do so!

 As a Branch we endeavour to provide an interesting and informative programme of meetings, throughout the year, with the exception of December, and hope to continue doing so.
-During the current pandemic, of course, our in person meetings are suspended (see our Meetings page under the 'Events' link) but we are already working on the programme for 2022 and are hoping, wherever possible, to deliver our meetings, both online and in person, whenever that becomes possible.
+During the pandemic, of course, our in person meetings were suspended but we introduced online meetings on Zoom, which proved very successful as we could reach a much wider audience.
+Once in-person meetings were again possible, we began to offer a mixture of zoom only, hybrid and in the Library only meetings.
+Details of the current Programme are HERE.